raei-2748/invariant-hedging/docs/REPRODUCE.md

    ```bash
    make data
    ```
-   Copies `data/spy_sample.csv` into `outputs/paper_data/`.
-Replace the source file with your institutional SPY export before running this step for the full reproduction. *(Expected runtime: <1 s).*
+   Copies `data/spy_sample.csv` into the staged cache under `data/raw/` and refreshes checksums for provenance.
+Replace the source file with your institutional SPY export before running this step for the full reproduction.
+   *(Expected runtime: <1 s).*

 2. **Dry-run the orchestration script**
    ```bash